Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/BLE/BLE - V7RC Car.rst

 1. Establish BLE Connection

-Open the example, “Files” -> “Examples” -> “AmebaBLE” -> “BLEV7RC_CAR”:
+Open the example, "Files" -> "Examples" -> "AmebaBLE" -> "BLEV7RC_CAR":

 |image01|

 Upload the code and press the reset button on Ameba once the upload is finished.

-Open V7RC APP and select “Control Centre”:
+Open V7RC APP and select "Control Centre":

 |image02|

-Under NETWORK section, select “BLE”:
+Under NETWORK section, select "BLE":

 |image03|

-Click DEVICE, and select AMEBA_BLE_DEV and click “LINK” button to connect to your Ameba board:
+Click DEVICE, and select AMEBA_BLE_DEV and click "LINK" button to connect to your Ameba board:

 |image04|